lingfeng027/affiliatewp-affiliate-product-rates/readme.txt

 1. The product rates UI.
 Shown with 2 integrations active, Easy Digital Downloads and WooCommerce.
 The same UI is also available when adding an affiliate.

 == Changelog ==

+= 1.0.4 =
+* Fix: Limit products to 300 in the product drop down

 = 1.0.3 =
 * Fix: Product rates not working correctly in WooCommerce